mokszekei/population-rollup/README.md

 * average population percent change for census tracts in this CBSA.
 Round to two decimal places using standard rounding conventions (i.e., Any percentage between 0.005% and 0.010%, inclusive, should round to 0.01% and anything less than 0.005% should round to 0.00%)

 The lines in the output file are sorted by Core Based Statstical Area Code (ascending)

+## Testing

+* my_test_1 \
+(a) I shuffled the order of rows, to test whether the code can catch every row of a Core Based Statistical Area when they are not grouped together \
+(b) I added one mockup row with valid population data but invalid population percentage change data, to test whetehe the code can handle missing value in percentage change data.
+* my_test_2 \
+(a) I added one mockup row with empty string in population 2000/2010 but valid population percentage change data, to test whether the code can handle missing value in population while calculating the average percentage change correctly.
+* my_test_3 \
+(a) All rows in the input file contain no core areas data.
+The code should still creat report.csv but contains no line.

 ## Repo directory structure